Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

-Analogously to unconstrained gradient flows discussed in \cref{ex:var_metric_grad}, projected gradient flows can also be defined using a variable metric.
-This modification, however, requires a generalization of $\Pi_\calX$ to take into account the effects of the metric.
-Namely, instead of $\Pi_\calX[v](x)$, the projection operator
+\begin{remark}[Variable Metric and Projected Newton Gradient Flow] Analogously to unconstrained gradient flows discussed in \cref{ex:var_metric_grad}, projected gradient flows can also be defined using a variable metric $Q(\cdot)$. {\tb This degree of freedom allows, in particular, the definition of \emph{projected Newton gradient flows}.} This modification, however, requires a generalization of $\Pi_\calX$ in \eqref{eq:proj_grad_flow} to take into account the effects of the metric (see \citealt{hauswirthProjectedDynamicalSystems2020}).
+Namely, the variable-metric projected gradient flow takes the form

-has to be used, where $Q(\cdot)$ is a metric.
-Thus an ``oblique'' projected gradient flow takes the fom